 To interact with a database, you must have a connection to it.
-The connection helps identify the database server, the database name, user name, password, and other parameters that are required for connecting to the data base.
+The connection helps identify the database server, the database name, username, password, and other parameters that are required for connecting to the database.
 A connection object is used by command objects so they will know which database to execute the command on.

 The SqlCommand Object

 The process of interacting with a database means that you must specify the actions you want to occur.
 This is done with a command object.
 You use a command object to send SQL statements to the database.
 A command object uses a connection object to figure out which database to communicate with.
-You can use a command object alone, to execute a command directly, or assign a reference to a command object to an SqlDataAdapter, which holds a set of commands that work on a group of data as described below.
+You can use a command object alone, to execute a command directly, or assign a reference to a command object to a SqlDataAdapter, which holds a set of commands that work on a group of data as described below.

 The SqlDataReader Object

 Many data operations require that you only get a stream of data for reading.
 The data reader object allows you to obtain the results of a SELECT statement from a command object.
 For performance reasons, the data returned from a data reader is a fast forward-only stream of data.
 This means that you can only pull the data from the stream in a sequential manner This is good for speed, but if you need to manipulate data, then a DataSet is a better object to work with.